TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_Restore(PyObject *type, PyObject *value, PyObject *traceback)

-   Set  the error indicator from the three objects.
+   Set  the error indicator kutoka the three objects.
 If the error indicator is already set, it is cleared first.
 If the objects are *NULL*, the error indicator is cleared.
 Do not pass a *NULL* type and non-*NULL* value or traceback.
 The exception type should be a class.
 Do not pass an invalid